doocs/qcloud-im-server-sdk-java/README.md

 ## Contributing

 Contributions are always welcomed!

+We use the `dev` branch as the development branch, which indicates that this is a unstable branch.

+Here are the workflow for contributors:

+1. Fork to your own
+2. Clone fork to local repository
+3. Create a new branch and work on it
+4. Keep your branch in sync
+5. Commit your changes (make sure your commit message concise)
+6. Push your commits to your forked repository
+7. Create a pull request

 Please refer to [CONTRIBUTING](./CONTRIBUTING.md) for detailed guidelines.

 ## License